The Lavin Agency Speakers Bureau

 — Angela Duckworth, #1 New York Times bestselling author of Grit

-Dream First, Details Later is Bennett’s forged-in-the-fire guidebook on how to quit overthinking and make things happen.
+Dream First, Details Later is Ellen Bennett’s forged-in-the-fire guidebook on how to quit overthinking and make things happen.
 Alongside her honest, encouraging, and hard-won advice, she shares her own personal journey, starting with the 2012 New York Marathon where she realized that she and her fellow restaurant workers were athletes, and like athletes, they needed a uniform—functional and beautiful.
-With little more than a unique idea and a personal constitution to “wake up and fight,” Bennett swapped cooking for sewing to complete her first order.
+With little more than a unique idea and a personal constitution to “wake up and fight,” Ellen swapped cooking for sewing to complete her first order.
 By the time she was 30, she had transformed a “better apron idea” into the culinary lifestyle brand Hedley & Bennett, attracting interest from major brands like Samsung, Le Creuset, AMEX, Vans, and more.
-True to her cooking background, Bennett isn’t afraid to get her apron a little dirty, and she’ll enthusiastically show you how what she accomplished isn’t limited to aprons.
+True to her cooking background, Ellen isn’t afraid to get her apron a little dirty, and she’ll enthusiastically show you how what she accomplished isn’t limited to aprons.

 Regardless of your idea, entrepreneurship is about getting out of your head and launching into action.
-From candidly breaking down her self-starting attitude—“If the front door isn’t open, climb in through the window”—to opening up about the “non-sexy parts of being an entrepreneur,” Bennett pulls the veil back on what it means to grow your own business in her colorful, funny talks.
+From candidly breaking down her self-starting attitude—“If the front door isn’t open, climb in through the window”—to opening up about the “non-sexy parts of being an entrepreneur,” Ellen pulls the veil back on what it means to grow your own business in her colorful, funny talks.
 Audiences will walk away with a renewed motivation, passion, and perseverance for pursuing their goals, no matter the obstacles in the way.

 Ellen was fantastic!
 Super conversational in tone, and fantastic throughout the prep process.
 Her story really resonated well with our team.